Course Detail

 Physical Literacy Taster Sessions

-Session will takeplace over the lunch period.
+Sessions will take place over the lunch period.
 There will be opportunity to book during sign-in on the morning of the conference.
-Places are limited, therefore we advise booking early.
+Places are limited, early booking essential.

 Taster 1: Dance for Wellbeing